 Currently, the NJ Condominium Act gives the Association the right to collect up to 6 months of unpaid assessments when the condo is foreclosed.
 The limited priority status of the lien allows the condo association to collect the priority portion of its lien ahead of a mortgage lender and other lien holders.

-If new laws are officially enacted, both NJ condo and homeowners’ associations will be able to renew their 6-month aggregate assessment liens once each year.
+Both NJ condo and homeowners’ associations are able to renew their 6-month aggregate assessment liens once each year.
 So if it takes a lender several years to foreclose, the condo association will be able to collect 6-months’ worth of assessments for each year the lien is renewed.

 Priority portion of association’s lien includes assessments only

-Note that New Jersey law permits an association (HOA or condo) lien for unpaid assessments and “any other moneys duly owed the association.”
-In other words, the association’s lien can include unpaid fines, late fees, interest, and attorney fees.
+Prior to passage of A5002, New Jersey law permitted an association (HOA or condo) to file a lien for unpaid assessments and “any other moneys duly owed the association.”
+In other words, the association’s lien could include unpaid fines, late fees, interest, and attorney fees.

 However, the priority portion of a lien can only include a “customary condominium assessment” or HOA “assessment.”
 It cannot include payments for reserve or contingency funds, late charges, interests, penalties, or collection and attorney fees.

-Both current law and recent amendments still give municipal governments and the IRS first dibs on proceeds of a foreclosure sale.
+Recent amendments continue to give municipal governments and the IRS first dibs on proceeds of a foreclosure sale.

 After that, an association can collect a 6-month limited priority lien for each year the lien remains unpaid, as long as the association documents its efforts to makes to first notify the lender of its priority lien claim.